 Environment is a class that helps defining modifications to the environment variables.
-This class is used by other tools like the conan.tools.gnu autotools helpers.
+This class is used by other tools like the conan.tools.gnu autotools helpers and the VirtualEnv generator.

 It allows different operations like:

 Normal variables will be appended by default with space, but separator argument can be provided to define a custom one.
 Path variables will be appended with the default system path separator, either : or ;, but it also allows defining which one.